vi66r/Pulse/README.md

 A very tiny networking library that allows you to rapidly build APIs, and run network requests with minimal groundwork.

+_very random fun fact: this library was named by GPT-3.5-turbo"

 ## Basic Example:

 ### Setting up an API with parameter authentication: